FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 If you run into technical issues with this tool, you can also use a light switch, dimmer, etc. that you can can manually or remotely control.

 \*\***Give us feedback on Tinkerbelle.**\*\*
+It is really great to try out.
+The instruction is also easy to understand.
+But I encounterd the following error, so it would be appreciated if you could fix it.
+"""
+(venv) (base) MacBook-Pro:tinkerbelle ryem$ python tinker.py
+Traceback (most recent call last):
+  File "tinker.py", line 1, in <module>
+    from flask import Flask, render_template
+ModuleNotFoundError: No module named 'flask'
+"""

 ## Part D. Wizard the device
 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.